-Typically we will investigate around a hundred cases each year involving householders who have agreed and been conned into paying an extortionate price for very poor quality work on their property.
+Typically, we will investigate around a hundred cases each year involving householders who have agreed and been conned into paying an extortionate price for very poor-quality work on their property.
 This can involve roofing, driveways, fencing, building work or garden maintenance.
-This kind of crime often targets some of the most vulnerable members of our community (the elderly and infirm in particular), with residents sometimes paying out thousands of pounds for work that is never finished or carried out and what work is done is sub-standard and-worth considerably less than quoted / paid for or is of such poor quality that it has to be completely redone.
-We work in partnership with Greater Manchester Police and other agencies to carry out pro-active enforcement to target these criminals.
-Recently we have commenced an enforcement initiative with Greater Manchester Police aimed at cracking down on rogue trader activity in the borough.
+This kind of crime often targets some of the most vulnerable members of our community (the elderly and infirm in particular), with residents sometimes paying out thousands of pounds for work that is never finished or carried out and what work is done is sub-standard and worth considerably less than quoted / paid for or is of such poor quality that it has to be completely redone.